bleaktwig/yuadrem-wiki/docs/kins/hume.md

 ### Traditions and Religion
 **Competitions.**
-Competitions are very common to irds, and are the preferred way to settle disagreements.
+Competitions are commonplace to irds, and are the preferred way to settle disagreements.
 They are usually as public as possible, and are often encouraged and celebrated by others.
 These matches can involve anything the participants deem necessary.
 If they are expected to lead to physical injury or death, the chief is to be informed beforehand, and they must either bear witness or anoint someone to do so.
 Dral competitions are particularly ferocious, and they often involve combat or violence.

 **Promise of Allegiance.**
 As long as both people are willing, anyone can make a public promise of allegiance to another.
 The person making the vow is called the First, while the other is the Second.
 In this commitment, the First promises to fight and obey any command of the Second.
 In exchange, the Second must always be fair to the First, and provide home, food, and water to them.